nammayatri/location-tracking-service/README.md

 ## Contributing PRs

-Run `nix run github:srid/nixci` locally to make sure that the project builds.
+Run `nix run nixpkgs#nixci` locally to make sure that the project builds.
 The CI runs the same.

 # Redis key-value details